-These allowances are exceptional and do not constitute an integral part of wages and salaries.
-Their payment does not give rise to any acquired right on the part of the employees in receipt of them.
+This special allowance is exceptional and does not constitute an integral part of wages and salaries.
+Its payment does not give rise to any acquired right on the part of the employees in receipt of them.

 Art.
 15 - Household allowance and seniority bonus